harmony-one/docs-home/network/validators/node-setup/hmy-cli-download.md

 Note that since `hmy` is not statically linked, you cannot arbitrarily move `hmy.sh` to anywhere on your filesystem like you could with a single binary.
 {% endhint %}

-On Linux, calling the `cookbook` would would look like this:
+On Linux, calling the `cookbook` would look like this:

 ```bash
 ./hmy --node="https://api.s0.t.hmny.io" cookbook